HIP REPLACEMENT & SSD BENEFITS

 The risks of problems after hip replacement surgery are low.
 However, there can be problems following surgery.
 The most common problems that could occur include:

 - The ball comes out of the socket.
-This is the most common problem that can happen soon after hip replacement surgery.
+This is the most common problem that can happen soon after hip surgery.
 It can happen if you are in certain positions, such as pulling the knees up to the chest.

 - Swelling that cause special cells to eat away some of the bone, causing the joint to loosen.
-This is the most common problem that can happen later after hip replacement surgery.
+This is the most common problem that can happen later after hip surgery.

 - Blood clots.